 Boredom is a gift in disguise.
 It gives young minds the freedom to get creative and it’s often the catalyst for magical open-ended play.
-However, school holidays also give us the opportunity to engage our kids in some really fun activities.
-These guided activities are extra enjoyable because they come without the pressure of school expectations and assessment!
-Here are five printable craft activities that are perfect for kids on school holidays.
+However, summer break also gives us the opportunity to engage kids in some really fun activities.

 This adorable puppy dog string puppet is so simple to create!
 All you need is this printable Dog String Puppet Template, six brass brads, some string, and two craft sticks or a ruler.